DogDoge0-0/BlackbaudPlus/README.md

 ### Current Features
 - Dark/Spooky Display Themes.
-- Convert grades from Percent to Letter, shown a modification to the text element.
+- Convert grades from Fraction to Percent, shown a modification to the text element.
 - Convert grades from Percent to Letter, shown as a tooltip.

 ### Under Development/Planned Updates